What Can I do with an English Degree?

 English majors have more to offer the workplace than their expertise as readers and writers.

 Among the skills English majors gain are several that work to their advantage in managerial positions.
 Exposure to a wide variety of ideas and culture promotes tolerance of different points of view; study of human nature through literature develops an ability to relate effectively to people; systematic study of literature prepares them to handle complex ideas; and mastery of information retrieval systems helps them to do the background work and "see the big picture."

 To put a liberal education to work, you need to plan ahead!

 As is the case for almost any major, you cannot simply sit on your hands waiting for an opportunity to present itself.
-For more information on prospective careers, and for assistance with employment goals or skill development, visit the Center for Career and Professional Development.
+For more information on prospective careers, and for assistance with employment goals or skill development, visit the Advising and Career Development Center.